Matir/wrongbaud.github.io/_posts/2019-09-13-router-teardown.md

 In previous posts, we've gone over how to tear down Arcade cabinets containing SPI Flash as well as how to dissect the data that was extracted from the Rom.
 With this next series of posts, I'd like to take the concepts we talked about on those platforms and demonstrate them on a more popular platform: The TP Link: $ROUTER_NUM.

 With this post our goal will be to extract the firmware from the platform and locate and type of debugging if possible (UART,JTAG,etc).
+We will explore multiple ways of attempting to extract the filesystem and outline the steps taken for each method.

 **Disclaimer:** I've done my best to not research this router on the internet, so I apologize if this is old information for those who look at these platforms.